 We were tasked with determining the viability of—and ultimately executing on—a brand positioning that could appeal to new customers without alienating the existing core audience, thus growing the customer base and driving long-term growth.

-When selling an experience, it’s imperative to define in less abstract terms what the experience is offering.
 We developed brand pillars that could define the experience as it currently exists while providing a foundation for the brand moving forward.
 We then crafted a positioning statement that could unite all the brand pillars, appeal to our expanded audience, differentiate from competition, and serve as a north star to guide the company and our creative executions.

-With brand positioning set, we began building out a distinct brand identity, both visual and verbal.
 Our visual approach centered on three key principles: motion, moments, and owning orange—an existing, yet underutilized brand color.
 The brand voice is meant to extend the visual approach by being active, engaging, inclusive, impactful, and aspirational.

 A large multi-day production drove the development of all-new brand assets: action photography and video, website and social content, green screen footage, and more.
 We created a new brand spot, as well as videos for popular attractions and programs to be used in web and social.
 All video was focused on bringing the experience and feeling of a day at Sky Zone to the forefront: Music had an athletic drumline feel, edits are energetic, intercut with key slow-motion focus on the moments where jumpers are living in the moment, and the overall tone of the executions were more mature, competitive, and dramatic.